alexandreborges/malwoverview/README.md

       VALHALLAAPI =

-The requested APIs can be requested on the respective service websites:
+The APIs can be requested on the respective service websites:

 1. Virus Total (community and paid API): https://www.virustotal.com/gui/join-us
 2. Hybrid Analysis: https://www.hybrid-analysis.com/signup